nicferrier/keepie/README.md

 We want to receive the password for it, if we're authorized, on the
 url: `http://localhost:5000/password`

-Keepie will accept the request with a 204 and then add it to it's requests queue.
+Keepie will accept the request with a 204 and then add it to its requests queue.

 The requests queue is processed constantly.
 Requests for passwords for